ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

 ## Virtual Hosts <a name="VirtualHosts"></a>
 Required parameters:
-* server_name - the domain name of the server you want a virtual host for e.g. www.google.co.uk, this will be used to match incoming requests and also to name the virtual host configuration file.
+* `server_name` - the domain name of the server you want a virtual host for e.g. www.google.co.uk, this will be used to match incoming requests and also to name the virtual host configuration file.
-* document_root - the location of the web resources you will be serving via your virtual host
+* `document_root` - the location of the web resources you will be serving via your virtual host

 Optional parameters:
-* server_alias - an array of strings that represent the server aliases
+* `server_alias` - an array of strings that represent the server aliases
+* `access_logs` - a boolean, indicates if you wish the virtual host to have its own access logs in `/var/logs/apache2/`, defaults to **false**
+* `error_logs` - a boolean, indicates if you wish the virtual host to have its own error logs in `/var/logs/apache2/`, defaults to **false**

 This definition allows for you to setup a virtual host linked to a domain (server_name) of your choice to web assets (document_root) hosted on your server.
 The document root / web page assets are not instantiated through this definition, you create those elsewhere however you want.
 A list of server aliases can be used to setup separate `ServerAlias` entries in the configuration file for a site.
+Error and access logs if enabled will be named after the virtualhost name with either `-access.log` or `-error.log` appended.
+Custom error and access logs will be removed if set to false.
 ### Usage
 ```
 class {"httpd::virtual_host::sites":}